This is based on opinion. Please don't list it on a work's trope example list.

 That little scene where Facilier makes an illusory version of Tiana's dream appear for her.
 And the bit where Tiana, feeling betrayed and upset, lashes out at Ray by telling him Evangeline is only a star.
 And in a moment of Fridge Logic tear-jerkeriness in regards to Louis— that rather than trying to be a "normal" human to pursue his dream, in the end he just had to find people who didn't care about being an alligator.

 Dr. Facilier's speech about Tiana's father; how hard he worked, how tired he was, and how he tried to hide this all from Tiana.
 It's even more tear jerking when you consider that he died during World War I before he could he even accomplish his own dreams.

 Ironically it's this scene above all else that convinces Tiana that there's more to her dream than just business success.
 Her father never lived to see the dream they had been fighting for for so long, a silly little dream which "never got off the back porch", but that he still had the most important thing of all: his family.

-Tiana: He never got what he wanted...
+Tiana: My daddy never did get what he wanted...
 But he had what he needed.
 He had love.